Avigdor Lieberman: Biography

 Lieberman and his family immigrated to Israel on 18 June 1978.
 Lieberman studied Hebrew at an ulpan and changed his first name to Avigdor.
 He was conscripted into the Israel Defense Forces, and was only obligated to do one year of active service instead of three, during which he served in the IDF military government in Hebron.
 Following his discharge from active duty, he continued to be called up for the reserves.
 After undergoing an artillery course, he served in the Artillery Corps.
 He attained the rank of Corporal.

 Upon his release from the army, he earned a BA in International Relations and Political Science from the Hebrew University of Jerusalem.

 On campus he was active in the student group "Kastel," associated with the Likud.
 Relations between Kastel and Arab student groups were tense and often deteriorated into violence.
 According to Maariv, based on the testimony of a witness who was a student at the time, Lieberman participated in a few of the violent clashes.
 Lieberman said that he was involved in two.
 Jamal Zahalka, an Arab Knesset member from Balad who was also a student at the time and active in Arab groups, claimed that he remembers Lieberman as yelling a lot but avoiding any of the rough action.

 Haaretz reported that Lieberman was briefly involved with the Kach party founded by Rabbi Meir Kahane based on the testimony of two Kach activists, Avigdor Eskin and Yosef Dayan.
 Lieberman denied this and called the publication an "orchestrated provocation".
 While studying at the Hebrew University, Lieberman worked as a bouncer at the student club "Shablul" (Hebrew: "snail"), which is where he met his future wife.
 A year later, Lieberman was promoted to general manager, responsible for all the activities at the club.

 Lieberman and his wife Ella née Tzipkin, also a Moldovan immigrant to Israel, have a daughter Michal (born 22 June 1983) and two sons, Yaakov (born 15 March 1988) and Amos (born 14 September 1990).
 They live in the Israeli settlement of Nokdim, located in the Judean Desert of the West Bank, where they have resided since 1988.
 Lieberman stated that despite having lived there for so long he is willing to leave his home as part of a peace agreement.

 In breaks between government stints, Lieberman has engaged in business endeavors such as importing wood from the former Soviet Union into Israel, through which he amassed a fortune.
 He speaks Russian, Romanian, Hebrew, Yiddish and (less fluently) English.

 Lieberman's mother, Esther Lieberman, died on 4 December 2014 while Lieberman was in Switzerland.
-He was scheduled to continue his travels to the United States, but cancelled that portion of the trip in order to attend the funeral and sit shiva.